fcimeson/circuit_security/README.md

   S1_greedy (c27): |V(G)| = 7, |E(G)| = 7, |V(H)| = 7, |E(H)| = 5, #L0 = 4, L1 = 2, +<1,2>
     E(2) ss
 ```
-interpretation:
+##### Interpretation:
- L1 = level of security
+ - L1 = level of security
- H is the modified graph/circuit
+ - H is the modified graph/circuit
- G is the un-modified graph/circuit
+ - G is the un-modified graph/circuit
- +<X,Y> is the edge that is added to H
+ - +<X,Y> is the edge that is added to H
- E(#) sss... is feedback on how many edges can be added and the s's represent how many have been tested
+ - E(#) sss... is feedback on how many edges can be added and the s's represent how many have been tested

 # Licence